sinedied/articles/articles/azure/genai-with-js/genai-with-js.md

 ---
 title: Generative AI with JavaScript FREE course
 published: false
-description: Master generative AI with JavaScript in our free course!
+description: 'Master generative AI with JavaScript in our free course!
 Learn to integrate AI models into web, mobile, and server apps using tools like LangChain.js and Azure.
-Access hands-on demos, code samples, and project starters to build AI-driven applications.
+Access hands-on demos, code samples, and project starters to build AI-driven applications.'
 tags: 'ai, javascript, ai, webdev'
 cover_image: ./assets/banner.jpg
 canonical_url: null
+id: 2031842
 ---

 Generative AI has come a long way in just two years, revolutionizing industries and unlocking new possibilities for developers across the globe.
 What initially started as a niche field primarily dominated by research and Python-based machine learning has quickly become a mainstream technology that’s reshaping how we approach creativity, automation, and interaction.
 But what’s even more exciting is how accessible this technology has become for developers from all backgrounds—especially JavaScript developers! 🎉